 Self Improvement Tips

-Lets look at it factually: One can improve a skill – become a better editor, a better doctor, a better sportsman; physically one can improve oneself – by losing weight, gaining better fitness; financially one can improve – by earning double of what I was earning earlier, etc. That is, physically, skill or technique-wise, there is improvement.
-But is there a so-called self improvement, i.e. is there an inward becoming at all?
+Let’s look at it factually: One can improve a skill – become a better editor, a better doctor, a better sportsman; physically one can improve oneself – by losing weight, gaining better fitness; financially one can improve – by earning double of what I was earning earlier, etc. That is, physically, skill or technique-wise, there is an improvement.
+But is there so-called self-improvement, i.e. is there an inward becoming at all?

 Contributed By: Ashutosh Ghildiyal is a salaried professional based in Mumbai, India.
 He was born in Lucknow in 1984, where he completed his schooling.
 He completed his graduate studies in New Delhi and his post-graduate education in Mumbai.
 He is the author of To Think or Not to Think and Other stories (Book), various blogs and short stories.

 Share your motivational thoughts and true stories/beliefs – Email us at [email protected]